jeremyschan/cryoCompare/README.md

 The author of this package is Jeremy Chan.
 The example data is derived from the Cryo-ET Data Portal by CZ Biohub submitted by Ke et al. (2018).
-The denoising algorithms are implemented using the `imager` package.
+The denoising algorithms are implemented using the `EBImage` package.
 The segmentation algorithms are implemented using the `ijtiff` and `autothresholdr` packages.
 Visualisation is done using base R plotting functions and `ggplot2`.
 Generative AI was used for proofreading, code optimisation, and assistance in writing documentation.